codefresh-io/cap-docs.codefresh.io/_docs/incubation/intro-hosted-runtime.md

   Historical deployments, current deployments, current state of application resources in interactive tree view with search functionality.

-**CI connects for image enrichment**
+**Connect third-party CI to Codefresh**

-Connect your CI integration tools to Codefresh to enrich deployment information.
+Connect your CI integration tools to Codefresh, and enrich deployment information.

 * Git PRs (Pull Requests), Commits, and Committer information directly from the Code repository
 * Jira ticket information for correlation with deployed features